 What followed was a life I could never have fully imagined - success and visibility, pressure and reinvention, growth and deep self‑inquiry.

-I’ve also studied business, marketing, management, online business, and applied neuroscience — because understanding the mind, the body, and creative pressure matters when you’ve lived inside it.
+I’ve also contributed to high-profile events including Kim and Khloé Kardashian events and the Sydney Comedy Festival, and studied business, marketing, management and applied neuroscience — because understanding the mind and the body matters when you’ve lived inside the pressure of a creative career.

 But what matters most isn’t the titles.